open/close all folders

 - Hypocritical Humor: She doesn't seem entirely aware of just how awful her temper is.Rosa: [to Holt and Jeffords] You think I have an anger problem?
 I don't.
 You are both dead to me.

 - Jerk with a Heart of Gold: Scary as she is, she's probably the nicest person in the precinct to Boyle.
 Despite him being an Abhorrent Admirer to her, she's still polite to him and turns him down in a mature and sensitive (for her) way.
+Likewise, as much as she likes to hide it, its clear she does value the friendships she has with the other members of precinct.

 - The Lad-ette: She's definitely One Of The Guys.
 Her perfect date: "Cheap dinner, watch basketball, bone down".